My Dinner

 250 g red currants

-• Leave the cake to cool down a little before serving.
+• Allow the cake to cool slightly before serving.
+Enjoy warm or at room temperature.

 Nutrition